+How big should it be?
 You don’t want your breadcrumbs to dominate the page.
 A breadcrumb trail functions merely as an aid to users (a convenience); its size should convey this to users and thus should at least be smaller, or less prominent, than the primary navigation menu.

 A good rule of thumb to follow when sizing your breadcrumb trail is that it shouldn’t be the first item that grabs the user’s attention when arriving on a page.

+Where should breadcrumbs be located?
 Breadcrumb trails are usually displayed in the top half of the page, below the primary navigation menu if a horizontal menu layout is used.

 Now that we’ve discussed the who, what, when, where, why and hows of breadcrumb trails, we should take a look at some live examples.
 In the following section, you’ll find a few examples of great websites that use breadcrumb trails.

 1. Classic Text-Based Breadcrumbs

 3. Beyond Simple Text Links

 One current trend in breadcrumb design basically says, “Breadcrumbs don’t have to be simple”.
 In these designs, you’ll see beautifully styled breadcrumbs that integrate well with the overall design.

-4. Breadcrumbs for Multi-Step Processes
+4. Breadcrumbs For Multi-Step Processes

-5. Breadcrumbs with Sub-Navigation Link
+5. Breadcrumbs With Sub-Navigation

 Here are some examples of breadcrumb trails whose links, when clicked on or hovered over, open a sub-navigation panel that lists additional attributes or locations.